SAP-samples/teched2022-DT260/exercises/ex4/README.md

 ## Exercise 4.2 Mark a process insight and share with a colleague

-1. We see that Colombia seems to has a reduced automation rate, compared to Canada and US.
+1. We see that Colombia seems to have a reduced automation rate, compared to Canada and US.
 Click the `light bulb` to add an insight
 <br>![](images/4_005.png)

 2. Log a new insight, assign a Value Driver and select `Jennifer` as Assignee